ResearchObject/packaging_data_with_ro-crate/episodes/07-data-entities.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "Data entities are files & folders within the root, as well as external Web references"
+- Data entities are files & folders within the root, as well as external Web references
-- "Required properties for files are name and encodingFormat"
+- Required properties for files are name and encodingFormat
-- "License can be overridden for particular data entities"
+- License can be overridden for particular data entities
 ::::::::::::::::::::::::::::::::::::::::::::::::::